 CAS Free SSO Solution

-Central Authentication Service is open source SSO software which provides authentication and authorization features using OpenID, OAuth, and SAML protocols
+Central Authentication Service is an open source SSO tool that provides authentication and authorization features using OpenID, OAuth, and SAML protocols.

 Web applications are rapidly growing and businesses tend to target several areas with intentions to provide services and tools.
-There is a huge number of users increasing day by day and data security and data management are becoming main concerns for the enterprise businesses.
-However, the open source community has provided many solutions to coup these concerns, and Single Sign On is one of them.
+There is a huge number of users increasing day by day and data security and data management are becoming the main concerns for enterprise businesses.
+However, the open source community has provided many solutions to coup these concerns, and single sign on software is one of them.

-CAS is a free and open source SSO solution and it uses CAS a ticket-based protocol that is exclusively built to provide user authentication and authorization.
+CAS is a free and open source single sign on system and it uses CAS a ticket-based protocol that is exclusively built to provide user authentication and authorization.
 The architecture of this protocol is based on client and server collaboration.
-CAS server authenticates users and grant access to the applications.
-Whereas, CAS client takes care of retrieving information of the users granted by the CAS server.
+CAS server authenticates users and grants access to the applications.
+Whereas, the client of this single sign on technology takes care of retrieving information of the users granted by the CAS server.

 This open source software not only supports its own CAS protocol but also supports OpenID, OAuth, OpenID Connect, REST, WsFederation, and SAML protocols.
 CAS has a complete ecosystem for the integrations with third parties which maintains the high trust levels by using public/private key pairs.

 CAS is mainly written in Java and provides comprehensive documentation regarding deployment and development.
-There is a strong community backing up Central Authentication Service.
+There is a strong community backing up this single sign on software.

 - OAuth v2 Protocol